-As we mentioned above, it’s hard for us to tell you which is the best wood for smoking brisket since SO much of that decision hinges on your flavor preference!
+As we mentioned above, it’s hard for us to tell you which is the best wood for smoked brisket since SO much of that decision hinges on your flavor preference!

-But if you’re new, the best wood for smoking brisket for beginners is post oak, like in chips form paired with an offset firebox style smoker.
+But if you’re new, the best wood for smoking brisket for beginners is post oak, like in chips form paired with an offset smoker with a firebox.

 If you’re an ambitious pro smoker, the best wood for smoking brisket may be a combination of mesquite and sweet wood.
 Just remember to have plenty of mesquite wood logs on hand since they burn fast!